zaproxy/zaproxy-website/site/content/docs/docker/webswing.md

 For example to start ZAP listening on a different port (9090) use:
   * `docker run -v $(pwd):/zap/wrk/:rw -e ZAP_WEBSWING_OPTS="-host 0.0.0.0 -port 9090" -u zap -p 8080:8080 -p 9090:9090 -i owasp/zap2docker-stable zap-webswing.sh`

+## Blog post

+For more details see the Blog post: [Run ZAP without Java using Docker and Webswing](/blog/2021-02-03-run-zap-without-java-using-docker-and-webswing/)